drocheam/optrace/docs/source/usage/elements.rst

 Image Parameter
 ##################################

-Alternatively to a uniformly emitting area, there is a way to provide light distributions (=images).
+Alternatively to a uniformly emitting area, there is a way to provide light distributions (modelled by images).

-This emitting surface needs to be a :python:`Image` object.
+This emitting surface needs to be a :class:`LinearImage <optrace.tracer.image.linear_image.LinearImage>` or :class:`RGBImage <optrace.tracer.image.rgb_image.RGBImage>` object.
-..
-TODO which image objects?
-A RectangularSurface for this image is created automatically.
+A :class:`RectangularSurface <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>` emitting this image will be created automatically.
 Its size will be equal to the side lengths of the image.

 .. testcode::